nbeaver/cmd_oysters/README.rst

 ..
 Semantics of command requirements: is it only as the command is used in the invocation, or anytime the command is used?

 ..
-The "always, sometimes, never" is a useful distinction, but what about "depends on flags" or "dependson on arguments" or "depends on configuration" or "depends on shell"?
+The "always, sometimes, never" is a useful distinction, but what about "depends on flags" or "depends on the arguments" or "depends on configuration" or "depends on shell"?